crytic/caracal/README.md

   * [How to write a printer](https://github.com/crytic/caracal/wiki/How-to-write-a-printer)

 ## Limitations
-- At the moment only Cairo 1 is supported (compiler version up to 1.1.1).
 - Inlined functions are not handled correctly.
 - Since it's working over the SIERRA representation it's not possible to report where an error is in the source code but we can only report SIERRA instructions/what's available in a SIERRA program.